Laba-lab/deep-pool-learning/README.md

 | Paragraph   | Text        |

 ## Challenges

 Since we are dealing with life safety of humans or pets, challenging will be to get system to be reliable and trustworthy.
-What does your project not solve?
-It’s important to understand that any technological solution will have its limitations.
-What does your project _not_ solve?
-Which limitations and ethical considerations should be taken into account when deploying a solution like this?
+It will stil need an attendand on site, to be connected in some way with system alarms and to be as a quick resopnse team.

 ## What next?

-Deep Pool Learning system will be used in private pools as well, to alarm parents and owners if kids or pet falls in the pool while they are not attending.
-Alarm can be cell phone massage, audible, light or nay other mean of alarming.
-It could be extended to public beach areas and beyond.

-How could your project grow and become something even more?
-What kind of skills, what kind of assistance would you  need to move on?
+But it could be extended to public beach areas and beyond.
+As we increase ability to collect larger amount of data and proccess it, larger area of monitoring may be implemented.

+With wright programmers, engineers and ethusiast project can only grow and be extended in many ways, and most importantly promote AI technologies.

+Just imagine the importance of the project for the future of AI.
+It can gain great promotion and further developments on other fields in near future.
+It will be a challenge to get it working perfectly and reliably, but the revard for accomplishment is priceless.
+Imagine at the entrance of any public pool sign “You are protected by DeepPoolLearning AI”
+AI being advertised for being responsible for having safest and healthiest pools in the world.

 ## Acknowledgments